8.50 BASE, INTERMEDIATE, AND SURFACE COURSES

 n Establish working centerline by dividing street at end of each block.

-n If laying HMA to face of curb is required, measure and record offset distance from working centerline to face of curb at 30.5 m (100‑foot) intervals on right and left sides.
+n If laying asphalt mixture to face of curb is required, measure and record offset distance from working centerline to face of curb at 100‑foot intervals on right and left sides.

 n Offset working centerline to stakes in parking area or to painted X's on sidewalk.
-Also cross‑tie all fixtures to be covered with HMA.
+Also cross‑tie all fixtures to be covered with asphalt mixture.

 n Plan the laying procedure using measurements from working centerline to face of right and left curbs.
 Planned procedure should be drawn up showing width of each lane, cutoff necessary from entire machine width, and guideline string offset from established centerline.

-n Guideline string, for planning purposes, should be 300 mm (1 foot) from edge of screed.
-At least 75 mm (3 inches) should be allowed between each curb and edge of screed for irregularities.
+n Guideline string, for planning purposes, should be 1 foot from edge of screed.
+At least 3 inches should be allowed between each curb and edge of screed for irregularities.

 If possible, plan the laying procedures so all street widths can be resurfaced with both intermediate and surface courses using the same basic machine width.
 This eliminates